saitaiky/notebook/docs/docs/cloud-computing/aws/database/elastic-cache.md

   Configure the slots in your new cluster differently than they were in the old cluster.
 Offline method only.
 - **Vertical Scaling** - Change the node type to resize the cluster.
 The online vertical scaling allows **scaling up/down** while the cluster continues serving incoming requests. [[AWS: Online vertical scaling by modifying node type]](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/redis-cluster-vertical-scaling.html)

-:::info Notes
-- All the nodes in a Redis cluster must reside in the same region
+:::infoNotes
+- Limitation
   - All the nodes in a Redis cluster (cluster mode enabled or cluster mode disabled) must reside in the same region.
-- While using Redis with cluster mode enabled, you cannot manually promote any of the replica nodes to primary
+  - While using Redis with cluster mode enabled, you cannot manually promote any of the replica nodes to primary.
-  - You cannot manually promote any of the replica nodes to primary.
-  - Multi-AZ is required.
+- Cost
-  - You can only change the structure of a cluster, the node type, and the number of nodes by restoring from a backup.
+  - When doing vertical scaling by changing the node type **via online resizing**, you won’t have to pay for backups and migration costs, all you have to pay for are the resources provisioned when a scale up or scale out is performed.
 :::
 ### Cluster Mode Disabled vs Enabled